-If I had to pick the most accurate label to describe my spiritual practice over the past three years, and really, my entire life – the label that would most accurately describe me and my practice is “green witchcraft”.
+If I had to pick the most accurate label to describe my spiritual practice over the past three years, and really, my entire life – it would be “green witchcraft”.

-To be honest, I am extremely self-conscious about using the terms “witch” or “witchcraft” to describe myself and my spiritual practice because of the unfounded negative connotations these terms conjure up in society.
+To be honest, I have been extremely self-conscious about using the terms “witch” or “witchcraft” to describe myself and my spiritual practice because of the unfounded negative connotations these terms conjure up in society.

 Both movies and TV shows, not to mention dominant religions, have quite successfully “demonized” a positive, empowered spiritual path that has nothing to do with “evil” or malevolence.